clux/modul8/docs/api.md

  You can add any number of domains to be scanned, but the first domain `add()`ed must be the location of the entry point ('app.js').
  Files on these domains can be `require()`d specifically with `require('domain::filename')`.
- Both the domain and file extension can be omitted if there are no conflicts (if there are the main domain will be scanned first).
+ Both the domain and file extension can be omitted if there are no conflicts (if there are, the main domain will be scanned first).

  The following are equivalent from the file: 'helper.js' on the 'shared' domain.